nikitavoloboev/data/macOS/apps/alfred/alfred.md

 I wrote [an article](https://medium.com/@NikitaVoloboev/writing-alfred-workflows-in-go-2a44f62dc432) on how anyone can start developing workflows of their own using Go language and [AwGo](https://github.com/deanishe/awgo) library.

-### Symlink workflows
-It is a great idea to symlink workflows you are working on so you can work on them in the comfort of your file system and not inside Alfred UUID named directories.

-You can use [this script](https://gist.github.com/deanishe/35faae3e7f89f629a94e) to achieve this.
-In example of [this workflow](https://github.com/nikitavoloboev/small-workflows/tree/master/folder-search) you can use it as follows.
-Assuming the `source` directory contains Alfred workflow contents (`info.plist` file).
-You can run `workflow-install.py -s source`.

-I can also then use [this script](https://gist.github.com/deanishe/b16f018119ef3fe951af) and build my workflow with `workflow-build.py -v source`.

 ### Workflows I use
 My most used workflows at current time are:
 - [Searchio](https://github.com/deanishe/alfred-searchio)